ibm-cloud-docs/watson-assistant/publish.md

 1. Enter a description of the version.

-1. Decide if you want to assign the version to the live environment.
+1. Decide whether you want to assign the version to the live environment.
 This step is optional if you want to create a snapshot version of your content without using it with customers.

 1. Click **Publish**: